dovecot/documentation/docs/core/plugins/acl.md

 Set [[setting,acl_globals_only,yes]] if `dovecot-acl` files are not used at all.
 This skips looking for them and saves disk I/O.

-## List Cache
+## Rights Cache

-`dovecot-acl-list` file lists all mailboxes that have `l` rights assigned.
+The `acl-rights.cache` file in the ACL root directory caches all mailboxes' `dovecot-acl` file rights.
+It replaces the earlier `dovecot-acl-list` file: shared mailbox listing uses it to find the mailboxes that have `l` rights assigned to a non-owner, and the cached rights can be served when a mailbox's `dovecot-acl` file is not locally available.

-If you manually add/edit `dovecot-acl` files, you may need to delete the `dovecot-acl-list` to get the mailboxes visible.
+The cache is maintained automatically: manually edited `dovecot-acl` files are picked up when they are next read, and a missing, deleted or unreadable cache file is recreated with a full rebuild. `doveadm acl recalc` forces the rebuild.

 ## Dictionaries